-Moving the Experience of B2B Check Out Closer to B2C Experience
+Moving the B2B Checkout Experience Closer to B2C

 The COVID-19 pandemic resulted in e-commerce being ingrained into each of our daily habits.
 As consumers, our reliability on online portals for goods and services skyrocketed.
 But as we move towards the future, it is B2B e-commerce that is fast becoming the subsequent frontier for investors and founders.
 The pandemic forced businesses to move online, and this emerging B2B e-commerce and marketplace infrastructure has started to fuel a new growth wave which is expected to touch $3.6 trillion annually in Gross Merchandise Value (GMV) by 2024.

 While B2B is racing towards becoming the next big thing in online commerce, a major component that holds it back is the checkout experience due to its inconsistency and lack of seamlessness.
 The checkout process possesses a huge area of opportunity to become a game-changer for B2B e-commerce globally.

 B2B e-commerce has been restricted due to the non-existence of cloud-based infrastructure and deep-rooted behaviours.
 Though the e-commerce space is evolving at a fast speed, there are certain aspects of B2B purchases that increase the complexity of the purchase as compared to B2C e-commerce.
 These constraints span these three areas broadly.